ProjetPP/PPP-QuestionParsing-Grammatical/demo/DEMO.md

   CORENLP="stanford-corenlp-full-2014-08-27" CORENLP_OPTIONS="-parse.flags \" -makeCopulaHead\"" python3 -m corenlp
 ```

-Current algorithm is designed to work with copula relations removed.
+__Our current algorithm is designed to work with copula relations removed.__

 Parsing using a server